yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 {% endnote %}

-Extract the [example|^PollingEvictor.zip] archive into a folder.
+Extract the depanlinkexampletengahlink/attachment_files/sbp/PollingEvictor.zipbelakanglink archive into a folder.
 Navigate to the folder

 Run maven clean using following command